Menu

 About the contest

 The annual online physics contest is open to ALL students currently studying Grade 11 and 12 physics.
-The contest is one hour long and is free of charge, supported by the University of Toronto Faculty of Applied Science and Engineering.
+The contest is one hour long and is free of charge, supported by the University of Toronto Faculty of Applied Science and Engineering and written by Physics teachers.
 The contest will be divided into two divisions, grade 11 and grade 12 level students.
 All physics teachers are encouraged to host this opportunity and have their students enroll.

 As mentioned above, the students have 60 minutes to complete the contest which has 30 multiple-choice questions, with one or two of the questions based on the previous years’ Nobel Prize in physics or current events in physics.
 The questions range from easy to difficult, conceptual to mathematical and abstract to concrete.
 It is a reasonable challenge for ALL Grade 11 SPH3U and ALL Grade 12 SPH4U students.
-Instructions on how to enroll and practice questions from previous years may be found on the following link: https://oapt.ece.utoronto.ca/
+Instructions on how to enroll can be found on the contest website.

 Frequently Asked Questions